microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ### Create Service Principal

 :bulb: Perform the tasks below either via the Azure Portal or PowerShell.
-If using PowerShell we recommend using a PowerShell file in VSCode.
-You can use the same VSCode file that was used to create the resources groups. </br>
+If using PowerShell we recommend using a PowerShell file in VS Code.
+You can use the same VS Code file that was used to create the resources groups. </br>

 :bulb: To keep the lab less complex we are only going to use one Service Principle.
 In typical dev, test, staging and prod environments you may have a Service Principle for each.